nanthanwa/gugupay/contracts/README.md

 ## Important Notes

+1. The contract uses a shared object design:
+   - All merchants and invoices are stored in a single shared object
+   - No need to own NFTs to interact with the contract
+   - Better scalability and user experience
-1. The contract uses a fixed SUI/USD rate (1 SUI = $40 USD) for demonstration.
-In production, this should be replaced with an oracle.
+2. The contract uses a fixed SUI/USD rate (1 SUI = $40 USD) for demonstration
-2. All USD amounts are in cents (e.g., 10000 = $100.00)
+3. All USD amounts are in cents (e.g., 10000 = $100.00)
-3. Timestamps are in milliseconds since Unix epoch
+4. Timestamps are in milliseconds since Unix epoch
-4. Make sure to keep your merchant NFT secure as it controls the merchant account and funds
+5. Only merchant owners can:
+   - Create invoices
+   - Update merchant details
+   - Update invoice details
+   - Withdraw balance
+6. Anyone can:
+   - Pay any valid invoice
+   - View merchant and invoice details

 ## Events